 Instead of Villa Les Cedres (and the Kings Point Estate, #10 on our list, for that matter) why not the 3-story French Country chateau below, which occupies 8,933 square feet of living space?
 Majestic in its own right, with its brick and stucco exterior, a circular turret, portico, arched entryway and windows, the home includes 7 bedrooms, 7 full bathrooms, 1 half-bath, 3 fireplaces, and other amenities.

 From the impressively landscaped courtyard entry to the stone columns, the wood door with glass panes, and a storybook turret, this spectacular 3-story French Country chateau can be a perfect “royal” home.
-The home plan’s features are accentuated and look more dramatic in the night light (House Plan #180-1034).
+The home’s features are accentuated and look more dramatic in the night light (Plan #180-1034).

-The master suite, which occupies one wing of the main level comes with a master bath, his and hers walk-in closets, dressing area, and opens to an exercise room and sauna.
-A guest suite is also on the main floor, along with the Great Room, study, family room, crafts/laundry room, a home office, and a mudroom.
-In addition, the “chateau” features an elevator, library, media room, second floor laundry room, and a wine cellar.
+The master suite, which occupies one wing of the main level comes with a master bath, his and her walk-in closets, and dressing area, and it opens to an exercise room and sauna.
+A guest suite is also on the main floor, along with the Great Room, study, family room, crafts/laundry room, home office, and mudroom.
+In addition, the “chateau” features an elevator, library, media room, second-floor laundry room, and wine cellar.

 #2Nile Niami Bel Air Spec Home – Los Angeles: $500 Million